geoalchemy/geoalchemy/doc/usagenotes.rst

     $ python setup.py install

-Now, we are ready to use spatialte in our code.
+Now, we are ready to use spatialite in our code.
 While importing pysqlite in our code we must ensure that we are importing from the newly installed pysqlite2 and not from the pysqlite library included in python.
 Also pass the imported module as a parameter to sqlalchemy create_engine function